 Voidokilia Beach, Petrochori

-Shaped like the Greek letter Omega, Voidokilia Beach is a favourite in the Peloponnese.
+Shaped like the Greek letter Omega, Voidokilia Beach is a favorite in the Peloponnese.
 Its crescent shape creates a panoramic view of the bay that is lined with rolling sand dunes.
-It’s one of Messenia’s most popular beaches and serves as an important habitat for migratory birds.
+It’s one of Messenia’s most popular beaches and is an important habitat for migratory birds.

-Given that the beach is so tucked away there aren’t many facilities around.
+Given that the beach is so tucked away, there aren’t many facilities around.
 Tourists can head to the nearby seaside villages of Petrochori or Romanos for lunch or to grab a quick bite at the Voidokilia snack bar.
-It can get very busy in the summer so be sure to arrive early to find a nice spot!
+It can get jam-packed in the summer, so be sure to arrive early to find a nice spot!

 Voidokilia Beach, Petrochori